rohitkumarchaurasiya111/TODO_using_React/README.md

 - Mark tasks as complete or incomplete.
 - Interactive and user-friendly interface.
 - Uses React hooks for managing state.
+- Convert tasks to uppercase.
+- Bulk actions: Uppercase all tasks, mark all as done, or delete all tasks.

 ## Installation and Setup Instructions
 To get a local copy up and running, follow these simple steps: